 A: You should be able to access online requests immediately.
 When ordered by calling toll-free (877) 322-8228, your report will be mailed within 15 days.
 When mailing in the Annual Credit Report Request Form, your report will be mailed to you within 15 days of receipt.

-It may take longer to receive your report if the nationwide consumer reporting company requests more information to verify your identity before processing.
+It may take longer to receive your report if the nationwide consumer reporting agency requests more information to verify your identity before processing.

-There may be times when the nationwide consumer reporting companies receive an extraordinary volume of requests.
+There may be times when the nationwide consumer reporting agencies receive an extraordinary volume of requests.
 If that happens, you may be asked to resubmit your request or be told that your report will be mailed sometime after 15 days from your request.
-The nationwide consumer reporting companies will inform you when delays occur.
+The nationwide consumer reporting agencies will inform you when delays occur.

 Q: Are there any other situations where I might be eligible for a free report?